Emblem21-OpenSource/janus-transaction/README.md

 # janus-transaction
-Using caolan's async to perform asynchronous transactional rollbacks.
+Janus-Transaction lets utilizes Caolan's ```async``` to perform asynchronous transactional rollbacks.

-This operates like a conditional inversion of Caolan's async.waterfall, where the waterfall will proceed as normally until an error and then each step of the waterfall will be reversed via custom rollback methods.
+This operates like a a normal ```async.waterfall``` process until an error occurs and then each step of the waterfall will be reversed via custom rollback methods.

 ## Example